-Revisions to EM 87-006, Policy and Procedure to Establish Honorary Names to Properties, Programs and Facilities; Superseded by EM 08-026
+Revisions to EM 87-006, Policy and Procedure to Establish Honorary Names to Properties, Programs and Facilities; Superceded by EM 08-026

 Executive Memorandum 95-007